Gelobet sei der Herr, mein Gott, BWV 129: Music

 is sung by the soprano, while the other voices sing sometimes in imitation, sometimes in homophony.
-The text is a praise of the God the Creator.
+The text is in praise of the God the Creator.

 The following three movements are all arias.
 In the first aria the bass praises God the Saviour, accompanied only by the continuo.
 Bach may have thought of the vox Christi (voice of Christ), and of his humility.
 The word "Gelobet" (praised) is set as an expressive melisma.
 In the second aria the soprano, accompanied by flute and violin, praises God the Comforter.
 In the third aria the alto is accompanied by an oboe d'amore in song-like general praise.
 John Eliot Gardiner suggests that the "pastoral dance" was "inspired, perhaps in its imagery, by the concept of "den alles lobet, was in allen Lüften schwebet" (praised by all things that move in the air).
-The final chorale is set in a joyful concerto of the instruments, similar to the conclusions of Bach's Christmas Oratorio and Ascension Oratorio.
-Gardiner calls it "punctuated by brass and orchestral fanfares."
+The final chorale is set in a joyful concerto of the instruments, similar to the conclusions of Bach's Christmas Oratorio and Ascension Oratorio, punctuated by fanfares.
 By this festive ending Bach marked Trinity Sunday as the conclusion of the first part of the liturgical year.

+Publication

+The cantata was first published in 1878 in the first complete edition of the works of Bach, Joh.
+Seb.
+Bach's Werke.
+The editor was Alfred Dörffel.